ksaaskil/kimmosaaskilahti.fi/docs/blog/posts/2024-12-27-my-first-burnout.md

 In hindsight, this is a perfect example of what internal platform teams should not do.
 Platform teams should help teams solve their problems so that the teams can deliver better-quality solutions faster.
 Platform team is not supposed to tell other teams what they must or must not do.
 If they do, they will receive pushback.

+One part of the demo was to convince teams of the benefits of using Amazon S3 as the data storage for their training datasets.
+At the time, some teams were pulling their training data from internal REST APIs, and our boss told them that using S3 would be better than using an API.
+One of the developers commented that S3 is an API as well.
+Lead architect responded with a taste of contempt and frustration: "C'mon guys.
+S3 is _not_ an API.
+S3 is a cloud object storage".
+Silence fell and discussion ended.

+Of course, they were both right.
+S3 is a special kind of API designed for practically infinitely scalable data storage and retrieval.
+There were clear benefits in using S3 for analytical tasks such as machine learning.
+However, our boss failed to communicate those benefits clearly and respectfully.
+That was one of the moments when I realized that our work would turn out to be futile: teams would not be pushed to using something new only because they were told to do so.

-Micromanagement got worse during the autumn.
-I was getting more and more stressed about juggling meeting invites received in two different emails to two different calendars.
-We had no scheduled daily meetings with our boss as he used to send meeting invites every day at short notice.
+Micromanagement from our boss got worse during the autumn.
+I was getting more and more stressed about juggling emails and meeting invites received in two different emails and finding my way to meetings stored in two different calendars.
+We had no scheduled daily meetings with our boss – instead, he would send meeting invites every day at a few hours' short notice.

 One time, I forgot to check the client's email in the morning.
 Unaware of the invite sent by our boss for a meeting at 10 am, I missed the meeting.
 I felt terrible about it.
 After this incident, our boss wanted us to start to report them at hour-level precision when we had worked for them and what we had done at that time.

 I have always been a conscientious worker.
 I take my work seriously and want to do my work well.
 I think about work problems outside working hours and always seek to improve my skills so as to do my work as well as possible.
 However, I'm also not a robot.
 The fact that our boss visibly demonstrated their mistrust in me and my skills was a hard blow to my self-esteem.

+## My last task

+One of my last tasks during the Autumn was to pull data from internal message broker (Kafka) to our "data lake" in S3.
+I was lacking credentials to connect to Kafka, so I was told to connect one of the employees in the client organization for credentials.
+I waited for weeks to get their time and attention to finally get the credentials – this was corporation bureauracy at its worst.

+As part of building data ingestion from Kafka to S3, I needed to build infrastructure in AWS.
+Client organization was mostly using click-ops and at the time – they had not adopted infrastructure as code (IaaC).
+Since we wanted to adopt IaaC, I asked my boss if they had preferred tools for building the infrastructure, like Terraform, AWS CDK or Pulumi.
+They said that any tool would be OK for them.

+I decided to use AWS CDK, as that was the infrastructure as code tool recommended by AWS at the time.
+AWS CDK allows declaring infrastructure using common programming languages such as TypeScript or Python.
+The code is compiled (or transpiled?) to CloudFormation templates.
+At the time, AWS CDK was relatively new, but declaring infrastructure as TypeScript code seemed to have clear benefits compared to using purely declarative languages based on configuration files.
+Examples of such languages include the HashiCorp Configuration Language (HCL) used by Terraform.

+I went on to build the first parts of the required infrastructure using AWS CDK.
+After a few days of work, I presented my work so far to our boss.
+He looked at the AWS CDK code for a few seconds and said to me: "This is wrong.
+Infrastructure should not be defined with code.
+It must be defined with configuration files.
+You should have used Terraform."

+I was too tired to fight back.
+In hindsight, I think he did not even know what AWS CDK was.
+Maybe he thought that I was building infrastructure using imperative commands with AWS SDK.

+## The crash